-California Looting Laws?
+California Looting Laws

-For grand theft or burglary, looting may involve a minimum sentence of 180 days.
 The judge still has the option to waive the mandatory minimum sentences and order community service instead of jail, which is why you should always work with a top San Diego looting attorney.